 While the Great Migration is always dependent on summer rainfall, the Great Migration is often in Kenya across July, August, and September, before moving south again towards Tanzania.

 Can children come with on safari in Kenya?

 Kenya is one of the most child-friendly and family-friendly safari destinations in Africa.
 Many of the lodges have family accommodation and plenty of vehicles, which makes it easy for families to have a vehicle to themselves or to join other families on safari.

 Kenya's national currency is the Kenyan Shilling and although foreign currencies such as US Dollars are widely accepted (and indeed the currency required for activities like hot air balloon safaris) it is recommended using local currency to pay for bar bills, souvenirs and meals not included in your itinerary.

-What are the mobile network operators and internet service providers in Kenya
+What are the mobile network operators and internet service providers in Kenya?

-list of networks operators in Kenya
+list of network operators in Kenya

 and also details about each of them.